octoccoper/weatherViewer/README.md

 # weatherViewer
-Small projects for interacting with weather API.
+Small project for interacting with weather API.
+It save data to local storage.